 Individuals’ data processing rights

 Under data protection legislation, individuals have the right to request access to information about them that the Council holds.
-Further details can be found on our freedom of information and Privacy Policy pages.
+Further details can be found on our freedom of information page and privacy policy page.

 Individuals also have the right to: